The Humble Royal

 Our Own Ramjidada: Gandhiji's Vanat Teacher

 In 1917 Gandhiji recognised the need to master indigenous cloth for Swaraj.
 He invited Ramjibhai from Lathi to Sabarmati to establish the weaving school.
 Ramjidada the Vanat Guru innovated the wide-width handloom for dhotis.
 He taught national leaders the science of weaving.
-The skills that played pivotal role in the modern India's independence and self-dependent social reform.
+The skills that played a central role in the modern India's independence and self-dependent social reform.

 Ancestral Mandate